NSRL CUP SERIES

-TIME: All races will take place on Wednesdays and will be between 225 to 300 miles.
-Happy Hour begins at 7:35pm EST and Qualifying will begin at 8:35pm EST. Cars will grid at 8:45pm EST. (Unless otherwise stated)
+TIME: All races will take place on Wednesdays and will be between 225 to 350 miles.
+Final practice begins between 7:45 and 8:05pm EST and Qualifying will begin at 8:35pm EST. Cars will grid at 8:45pm EST. (Unless otherwise stated)

 CARS - The series will utilize the Next Gen Cup cars.
 Up to 40 cars will be able to start each race.